 DAYS CLOSED

-We close during national and certain other holidays, and occasionally for administrative purposes.
-Click here to check our closing days, or call us at
+We close for several holidays, and occasionally for administrative purposes.
+Click here to check our closing days.

 Project Genesis’ Storefront offers free-of-charge, confidential help in areas such as housing, welfare, pensions, and family allowances (please see the full list below).
 Our services are available to everyone; for example, we do not refuse service based on immigration status, age, religion, country of origin, neighbourhood in which you live, income or housing situation.